ivucica/zxmpp/README.md

 happy to answer your questions on how to get Z-XMPP to connect to your XMPP server on your web site (to the extent of his ability, of course).

+## Facebook authentication ##

+Z-XMPP does not include a sample Facebook application.
+You need to implement yourself the Facebook authentication, either using the JS SDK or some other method of obtaining the required authentication details.

+Pass the application ID as username, and access token as password.
+It'll be automatically passed correctly when the server supports the `X-FACEBOOK-PLATFORM` method.
+Also, in configuration, pass `fb-auth-enabled` with a truthful value (e.g. 'true').
+This is done so you can also use `PLAIN` or `DIGEST-MD5` when connecting to a server supporting `X-FACEBOOK-PLATFORM`.

 ## Contributing ##

 Patches and good natured criticism can be directed to <zxmpp@vucica.net>.

-You can also contact me via [xmpp:ivucica@gmail.com](xmpp:ivucica@gmail.com)
+You can also contact me via [xmpp:ivan@vucica.net](xmpp:ivan@vucica.net)

 - - -

-Copyright 2010-2012 Ivan Vučica
+Copyright 2010-2013 Ivan Vučica